Before deciding to go to trial or not, you must know:

 Again, fully discuss all aspects of your case with your attorney holding nothing back.
-Many times, something a client thinks unimportant and doesn't share with his attorney, turns out to be the very thing that could make a difference in the outcome of the case.
+Many times, something a client thinks unimportant and doesn't want to share with his attorney, turns out to be the very thing that could make a difference in the outcome of the case.

-If arrested - meaning the police have you detained and will not let you leave (you should ask to leave if there is any doubt) - and the police try to ask you questions, you should immediately request an attorney.
+If you are arrested - meaning the police have you in their custody -- detaining you -- and will not let you leave (you should ask them to let you leave if there is any doubt) - and the police try to ask you questions, my best advice is:

-Believe me, you cannot talk your way out of an arrest once the police have made up their minds, and they often make their minds up well before they talk to the person they wind up arresting.
-In short, the police are just trying to get a statement out of you to use against you later.
+Believe me, you cannot talk your way out of an arrest once the police have made up their minds to arrest somebody, and they often make their minds up well before they talk to the person they wind up arresting.
+In short, the police are just trying to get a statement out of you to use against you as evidence later.

 THAT YOU DO NOT DISCUSS YOUR CASE WITH ANYONE BESIDES YOUR ATTORNEY !

 If you have been arrested and taken to jail -- REMEMBER THIS -- if you call your family or friends to make bond or for any other reason, do not discuss any facts about your case over the phone in any way whatsoever, because